It’s time for a different conversation

 Increasing levels of activation play an important role in making sure that health and care professionals across the city are delivering the right support to help people live healthy and independent lives.

-The 2018 survey was well received in Portsmouth and 140 individuals completed the survey, with 24 carers also taking part.
+The 2019 survey was well received in Portsmouth and 383 individuals completed the survey, with 30 carers also taking part.
+The workforce survey is still open and can be taken by clicking the button below.

 For more information on this survey and why understanding levels of patient activation is important, please visit the NHS website here